Allied Democratic Forces

 National Army for the Liberation of Uganda (NALU)

 The Alliance of Democratic Forces (ADF) is made up of Ugandan opposition forces, supported by the Government of Sudan, which fought the Government of Uganda.
-The ADF was formed in the late 1990s.
 According to the UN, most of its members are Islamists who want to establish Sharia law in Uganda.
 This Ugandan Muslim rebel group has conducted limited activities in Uganda and DR Congo.
 The Allied Democratic Forces, originally a Ugandan based insurgency, now operates in eastern DRC and is listed as a terrorist organization.
 The ADF, formed in the late 1990s, is not to be confused with the DRC majority coalition's Alliance of Democratic Forces of Congo (AFDC) party.